kathleen-wang/Project3/README.md

   Dark Mode
   </li>
   <li>
-  *extra do last* Create a second API for purchasable items, and allow user to store items in cart and purchase
+  *extra do last* Create a second API for purchasable items, and allow user to store items in cart and purchase, finaical items
   </li>
   <li>
   React Hooks